ggerganov/llama.cpp/examples/server/README.md

     `top_p`: Limit the next token selection to a subset of tokens with a cumulative probability above a threshold P (default: 0.9).

-    `n_predict`: Set the number of tokens to predict when generating text (default: 128, -1 = infinity).
+    `n_predict`: Set the number of tokens to predict when generating text. **Note:** May exceed the the limit slightly if the last token is a partial multibyte character.  (default: 128, -1 = infinity).

     `n_keep`: Specify the number of tokens from the initial prompt to retain when the model resets its internal context.
     By default, this value is set to 0 (meaning no tokens are kept).
 Use `-1` to retain all tokens from the initial prompt.